-B3 SOMATIC HUMAN AND XENOGENEIC CELL THERAPY PRODUCTS AND TISSUE ENGINEERED PRODUCTS AND COMBINED ATMPs
+B3 SOMATIC HUMAN AND XENOGENEIC CELL THERAPY PRODUCTS AND TISSUE ENGINEERED PRODUCTS AND COMBINED ATMPS definition of a batch (refer to Section 4.2).

 For genetically modified cell-based products that are not classified as GTMPs, some aspects of guidance in Section B2 may be applicable.